High School Division Programs

 • Where? +

-AMHS is based primarily at CMC Little 5 Points; however, elements of AMHS (private lessons, rehearsals, personal practice space, or internships) can potentially be arranged at any of the four CMC Atlanta locations for interested students:
+AMHS is based primarily on the campus of AIS Sandy Springs and optionally CMC Inman Park; however, elements of AMHS (private lessons, rehearsals, personal practice space, or internships) can potentially be arranged at any of the four CMC Atlanta locations:

 • CMC Decatur 189 Sams St, Suite B, Decatur, GA 30030